 An investment thesis is a written document that explains why you believe investing in a specific asset will yield a good return in the long run.
-The belief should be backed by comprehensive research and analysis, not guided by a sense of FOMO or following the tips of an influencer.
+The belief should be backed by comprehensive research and analysis, not driven by a fear of missing out on the current investment trends or following the tips of an influencer.
 The document will function as a guide or reference to keep your emotions in check on the roller coaster ride of investing.

 Lanturn puts technology at the centre of everything we do, embracing the digital world with ease.
 It is ideal for digitally native companies or those planning to do a comprehensive digital transformation.

 How to Make Your Next Fundraising Round Go Smoothly

 Planning your next fundraising round?
 Read this article and learn how having the right corporate services provider can make fundraising seamless and easy.